vkawasth/PhaseTransition/README.md

+Copyright (c) 2025 VINAY K AWASTHI

+Permission is hereby granted for non‑commercial, non‑military purposes only.
+Any use of this software or its derivatives for military applications, including but not limited to defence contracting, weapons systems, or combat logistics, is strictly forbidden.
+Violation of this restriction terminates the licence.

+    Limitation of Use
+    This dissertation presents mathematical and computational models derived from a mouse connectome and drug‑induced consciousness changes.
+The primary aim is to improve medical and neuroscientific knowledge, particularly regarding anaesthesia, opioid effects, and recovery of consciousness.

+    Prohibition of Military Application
+    The author explicitly prohibits the use of any part of this work – including but not limited to the A∞‑algebraic framework, Toda flow control, stochastic aggregation methods, Morita class detection, and reverse Hironaka surgery – for military purposes.
+Such prohibited uses include:

+        Designing, testing, or operating command‑and‑control networks for armed forces.

+        Developing autonomous or semi‑autonomous weapons that rely on network coherence metrics.

+        Enhancing battlefield situational awareness or targeting systems.

+        Simulating or optimising logistical movements in a conflict zone.

+    This restriction is consistent with the principles of the Geneva Conventions (Protocol I, Article 36) on the review of new weapons, the UN Secretary‑General’s Call for a Ban on Lethal Autonomous Weapons (2021), and the OECD Recommendation on Responsible Innovation.
+Any person or entity wishing to use this work must first obtain written permission from the author and provide a legally binding commitment to non‑military use.

 For full picture using 3 nodes 7 edges use deepseek_python_20260325_149c87.py program.

 This reporsitory is about studying algebraic geometry through phase change, involving topological transformations.